Departmental Mission and Goals for Student Learning:

 Biennial review of ENGL 280, & 300- and 400-level courses

-Every other year, the Department (or subset thereof) will collect and review course descriptions, syllabi, assignments, and—where applicable—grading rubrics to ensure that individual course designs contribute to the desired learning outcomes for the major.
-This review also enable us to a formal way of sharing “best practices”
+Every other year, the Department (or subset thereof) collects and reviews course descriptions, syllabi, assignments, and—where applicable—grading rubrics to ensure that individual course designs contribute to the desired learning outcomes for the major.
+This review also enables us with a formal way of sharing “best practices”

 within the department.